zamazan4ik/awesome-pgo/article/article.md

 ### "Good first PGO project" issue list

 TODO: add an idea/suggestion to the article about using my "Are we PGO yet" issue list as a starting point to play with PGO for open-source projects

+I created "Are we PGO yet?" list for several reasons.
+Of course, at least I need a place to track where I already created a PGO request - human memory is not a very sustainable thing, you know.
+But this list also can be good place where any potentially interested in PGO person can find some open-source project, and try to contribute PGO into it.
+I create PGO evaluations requests only for projects where I expect some performance gains from enabling PGO.
+So if you want to play with PGO and just looking for a good playground - you can find something interesting in the list.
+It will be a win-win situation: you can polish your PGO skill on a project, and the project has a chance to get PGOed by the community.

 ### Contribute to project-specific PGO documentation